-Ready to watch (or re-watch) the best season of medieval-esque TV ever?
-Here’s our compiled list of GoT recaps, plus the reason we created them in the first place.
+Ready to re-watch the best season of medieval-esque TV ever?
+Here’s our compiled list of GoT recaps (plus the reason we created them in the first place)

 Medievalists and enthusiasts of the Middle Ages have a love-hate relationship with fantasy lit.
 Some of us are thrilled to see elements of the medieval world come alive through symbols, plots, settings, costumes, beliefs, and customs that appear in books such as J.R.R.
 Tolkien’s masterwork The Lord of the Rings.
 Others are nonplussed, pointing out fake medievalisms and dumbed-down history.
 George R.R.
 Martin, the man behind Game of Thrones, likened Tolkien’s themes to “Disneyland Middle Ages” (and those medievalists who have attended the annual conferences in Kalamazoo or Leeds might chuckle to recall the variety of cultural anachronisms and acts of medieval-modern hybridity that come to life during those events).

 Both Martin and the writers of the HBO series based on his books have acknowledged that many elements of the plot, characters, power struggles, gender issues, and even religious beliefs and imaginary creatures in Game of Thrones are directly inspired by the Middle Ages and Renaissance in Europe.
 To illuminate just how strongly medieval imagery permeates Game of Thrones, this season we drew on the Getty’s collection of illuminated manuscripts to find various exciting and surprising links between printed fiction, cinematic still frames, and medieval art.